 - Physical pain and suffering

-- Loss of ability to enjoy life and/or take care of common tasks that were performed prior to the accident
+- Loss of ability to enjoy life and/or take care of common tasks that were performed before the accident

 However, keep in mind that the compensation amount will vary according to each case.